Summary

 Contents

-Emilia Strong Sykes[1][2] (born January 4, 1986) is an American politician who is the U.S. representative for Ohio’s 13th congressional district.
+Emilia Strong Sykes (born January 4, 1986)[1] is an American politician serving as the U.S. representative for Ohio’s 13th congressional district since 2023.
 A member of the Democratic Party, she formerly represented the 34th district of the Ohio House of Representatives, which consists of portions of the Akron area.
 From 2019 until 2021, she also served as minority leader of that chamber.

-Sykes grew up in the Akron area and is the daughter of state senator Vernon Sykes and former state representative Barbara Sykes, who successively held the same seat from 1982 to 2014.
-Between Vernon, Barbara, and Emilia, the Sykes family held the seat for 40 years.[3][4]
+Sykes was born and raised in Akron, Ohio.[1]
+She is the daughter of state senator Vernon Sykes and former state representative Barbara Sykes, who successively held the same seat from 1982 to 2014.
+Between Vernon, Barbara, and Emilia, the Sykes family held the seat for 40 years.[2][3]
+Emilia grew up dancing and competing in gymnastics and made it to the AAU Junior Olympics, where she focused on the vault.[4]
+She graduated from Firestone High School.[5]

-Sykes obtained a Bachelor of Arts in psychology from Kent State University.[5]
-She received a Juris Doctor from the University of Florida Levin College of Law and a Master of Public Health from the College of Public Health and Health Professions.[6]
+Sykes initially attended Tuskegee University, where she was the runner up Miss Tuskegee University.[6]
+She then transferred to Kent State University in Ohio,[7] where she graduated magna cum laude with a Bachelor of Arts in psychology.[8]
+She received a Juris Doctor from the University of Florida Levin College of Law and a Master of Public Health from the College of Public Health and Health Professions.[9]

-In 2015, Sykes and fellow Democratic lawmaker Greta Johnson introduced a bill that sought to exempt feminine hygiene products from sales tax.[11]
+In 2015, Sykes and fellow Democratic lawmaker Greta Johnson introduced legislation to remove the sales tax on feminine hygiene products.[14]

 U.S. House of Representatives